Carried interest tax reform - how it will work from 6 April 2026

 Wider reward strategies

-Use this as an opportunity to re-evaluate fund manager rewards and how they align with investor expectations.
+This could be an opportunity to re-evaluate fund manager rewards and how they align with investor expectations.
 While carried interest remains a key incentive, alternatives such as profit shares, growth shares and shadow carry arrangements could simplify administration and maintain competitiveness.

 Cashflow